gartens/amivapi/docs/User_Guide.md

 ## Example: Retrieving user

-It is possible to retrive a user using its nethz.
-Normally we would use an ID to retrive an item, but in this case it is easier this way.
+It is possible to retrieve a user using its nethz.
+Normally we would use an ID to retrieve an item, but in this case it is easier this way.

 Request: